-A silver lining of the current Covid-19 pandemic has been the cooperation of industry and government who have been working closely together to bring solutions that alleviate supply shortages, and cultivate treatments to combat the lethal virus.
-Not since World War II have we witnessed such a monumental effort of companies adapting their manufacturing lines to build emergency medical products, and collaboratively work with public sector on the greater mission.
+A silver lining of the current Covid-19 pandemic has been the cooperation of industry and government who have been working closely together to bring solutions that alleviate supply shortages and cultivate treatments to combat the lethal virus.
+Not since World War II have we witnessed such a monumental effort of companies adapting their manufacturing lines to build emergency medical products, and collaboratively work with the public sector on the greater mission.
 This Covid-19 working model of addressing threats via Public Private Partnerships (PPPs) should be replicated to help meet the challenges of cyber-securing our digital world.

 Phishing, malware ransomware, and denial of service attacks are means and methods hackers are using to attack both government and industry assets.
-Some of the specific cybersecurity areas a government public private partnership could collaborate to defend against those threats include: threat intelligence, data security, browser security, cloud security, container security, endpoint protection, identity, access management and authentication, mobility, and IoT Security.
+Some of the specific cybersecurity areas a government public-private partnership could collaborate to defend against those threats include threat intelligence, data security, browser security, cloud security, container security, endpoint protection, identity, access management and authentication, mobility, and IoT Security.
 Cybersecurity awareness and training should also be part of the PPP equation.

 Critical infrastructure protection is a good example of where PPPs can provide impact in cybersecurity.
-In the U.S., most of the critical infrastructure, including defense, oil and gas, electric power grids, health care, utilities, communications, transportation, education, banking and finance, is owned by the private sector and regulated by the public sector.
+In the U.S., most of the critical infrastructure, including defense, oil and gas, electric power grids, health care, utilities, communications, transportation, education, banking, and finance, is owned by the private sector and regulated by the public sector.

 Mitigating evolving threats and being resilient to breaches are paramount for critical infrastructure protection.
 PPPs are dependent on information sharing, planning, investment in emerging technologies, and allocation of resources (and roles and responsibilities) coordinated by both the public and private sectors in special working cybersecurity partnerships.

-In the federal civilian sector DHS’s new agency, Critical Infrastructure Security Agency (CISA) puts a keen focus on DHS’s integral role in cyber preparedness, response and resilience for critical infrastructure.
-DHS has identified 16 infrastructures deemed critical because their physical and digital assets, systems, and networks are considered vital to national economic security, safety and national public health.
+In the federal civilian sector DHS’s new agency, Critical Infrastructure Security Agency (CISA) puts a keen focus on DHS’s integral role in cyber preparedness, response, and resilience for critical infrastructure.
+DHS has identified 16 infrastructures deemed critical because their physical and digital assets, systems, and networks are considered vital to national economic security, safety, and national public health.
 CISA’s stated role is to coordinate “security and resilience efforts using trusted partnerships across the private and public sectors, and deliver training, technical assistance, and assessments to federal stakeholders as well as to infrastructure owners and operators nationwide.”

-The Department of Defense (DOD) also works closely in industry to ensure the security of the defense industrial base.
+The Department of Defense (DOD) also works closely with industry to ensure the security of the defense industrial base.
 Cybersecurity collaboration is integral to this effort, especially in protecting logistics and the supply chain.
 The United States Transportation Command provides a good case study of effective PPPs.
-“USTRANSCOM encourages its commercial partners in the airline, marine, trucking and rail industries to voluntarily alert USTRANSCOM of threat-related information (cyber, social media, physical attack) that may be of widespread interest to other industries.”
+“USTRANSCOM encourages its commercial partners in the airline, marine, trucking, and rail industries to voluntarily alert USTRANSCOM of threat-related information (cyber, social media, physical attack) that may be of widespread interest to other industries.”

-The current Covid-19 crisis has demonstrated that collaboration between government and industry stakeholders is a model that makes good sense.
-The existing models employed by DHS, DOD and other government agencies, should be enhanced and accelerated in their applications to cybersecurity challenges.
-Through such expanded public private partnerships (PPPs) we can better share intelligence, identify product and policy solutions, align and evaluate technology gaps, and help design scalable architectures that will lead to greater efficiency in cybersecurity.
+The current COVID-19 crisis has demonstrated that collaboration between government and industry stakeholders is a model that makes good sense.
+The existing models employed by DHS, DOD, and other government agencies, should be enhanced and accelerated in their applications to cybersecurity challenges.
+Through such expanded public-private partnerships (PPPs) we can better share intelligence, identify product and policy solutions, align and evaluate technology gaps, and help design scalable architectures that will lead to greater efficiency in cybersecurity.